CmlLib/CmlLib.Core-wiki/Login-and-Sessions.md

 ---

 You can also create offline session.
-but you can't connect to an online-mode server or realm with this session.
+This session cannot be used in online-mode server or realm.

 ```csharp
 MSession session = MSession.GetOfflineSession("player-username");